python/cpython/README.rst

 find out more.
 On OSX and Cygwin, the executable is called ``python.exe``;
 elsewhere it's just ``python``.

-On Mac OS X, if you have configured Python with ``--enable-framework``, you should use ``make frameworkinstall`` to do the installation.
+On macOS, if you have configured Python with ``--enable-framework``, you should use ``make frameworkinstall`` to do the installation.
 Note that this installs the Python executable in a place that is not normally on your PATH, you may want to set up a symlink in ``/usr/local/bin``.